 They want it maintained.

-Proponents, a loose group that includes people ranging from progressives to Tea Party members, say the state can afford it thanks to as much as three billion dollars in expected revenue from taxes on oil and natural gas production in the current and next fiscal years.
+Basically, what we have here, proponents, a loose group that includes people ranging from progressives to Tea Party members, say the state can afford it thanks to as much as $3 billion in expected revenue from taxes on oil and natural gas production in the current and next fiscal years.

 They also cite sales tax revenue jumped 86% two years ago because of an influx of new residents and business because of the boom.

-But the measure's many opponents, including the Republican governor, Jack Dalrymple, and organizations ranging from the North Dakota Chamber of Commerce to public employee unions fear that eliminating property taxes is too risky a bet on prosperity that might not last.
+But the measures many opponents, including the Republican governor Jack Dalrymple, and organizations ranging from the North Dakota Chamber of Commerce to public employee unions, fear that eliminating property taxes is too risky a bet on prosperity that might not last.

-They point out that state government already is pumping more money into local communities that's helping to reduce property taxes, and they say the proposed amendment doesn't Explain clearly how it would cover the loss of what's estimated to be $810 million that counties and towns and other local entities receive annually from property taxes.
+And they say the proposed amendment doesn't explain clearly how it would cover the loss of what's estimated to be $810 million that counties and towns and other local entities receive annually from property taxes.

 Likely voters oppose the measure by nearly three to one.